xpack-dev-tools/riscv-none-elf-gcc-xpack/README-RELEASE.md

 bash ~/Downloads/riscv-none-embed-gcc-xpack.git/scripts/build.sh --all
 ```

-A typical run takes about 300 minutes.
+A typical run takes about 500 minutes (was 300 minutes without rvv).

 On `berry`: